smcheah/Note-Taker/README.md

 ## Contributing

--   If you created an application or package and would like other developers to contribute it, you will want to add guidelines for how to do so.
 -   The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own.

 Feel free to create a new issue or alternatively, make a pull request!